-- Following release, you can have the outdoor patio license category added to your existing business license (fee associated).
+- Following release, you can have the outdoor patio licence category added to your existing business licence (fee associated).

 After the patio is built, you are required to schedule a development completion permit inspection.
 You will also have to schedule final inspections for any other permits that were issued (building, trades, etc.), along with Alberta Gaming and Liquor Commission approvals.

 - If you already have a business licence, you will require another licence to open a patio.
-You will need to have the outdoor patio license category added to your existing business license.
-Once this is done, you will just need to renew the whole license on your regular schedule.
+You will need to have the outdoor patio licence category added to your existing business licence.
+Once this is done, you will just need to renew the whole licence on your regular schedule.

 Generally, vendors wanting to set up in parks and public property outside of downtown are only permitted to operate as part of a major festival or event.